toldpixel/automaton/README.md

 npm run dev
 ```

-After a view seconds you should see the "Scraper ready" signal on green.
-That means that a connection between your frontend and the scraper service got established your scraper is connected to
+After a few seconds, you should see the "Scraper ready" signal in green.
+This means that a connection between your frontend and the scraper service has been established, and your scraper is connected to Redis, the scheduler, and other dependent services.
-redis and the scheduler aswell and depend on those services running.